Table of Contents

 With proper aftercare, most side effects resolve quickly, and patients can expect successful results.

-Alternatives to Hair Implants for Thin Hair
+Alternatives to a Thin Hair Transplant

 Scalp Micropigmentation